 In 2015 we bought a boat, sold our stuff, quit our jobs, and sailed away.

 We’re Lauren and Brian Weisenthal, two adventure-seeking New Yorkers living aboard our 42 foot sailboat, Nightingale Tune.
 In September 2015, we cut the docklines at Hudson Point Marina in Jersey City, NJ and began heading south.
-So far, we’ve sailed to the Bahamas, Turks & Caicos, Puerto Rico, the US and British Virgin Islands, and the Caribbean chain.
-We spent season 2 sailing our way north from Grenada, and have landed in our new home port in San Juan, Puerto Rico in April 2017.
-We’re planning to stay for a while and work on some new business ventures together.
+So far, we’ve sailed to the Bahamas, Turks & Caicos, Puerto Rico, the US and British Virgin Islands, and the Caribbean chain, all the way to Grenada.

 For twelve years, we lived as typical MetroCard carrying, takeout ordering, rat race running, apartment dwelling, professional Manhattanites.
 We loved our lifestyle for a long time, and then suddenly, we felt antsy for change.
 Like many other thirty-something New Yorkers with city fatigue, we started imagining what life would be like someplace new.